orhun/tuitar/README.md

 ---

-**Tuitar** is a terminal-based guitar training tool that also lives in your pocket.
+**Tuitar** is a terminal-based guitar training tool that also runs standalone on your desk.

 It currently supports real-time visualization of: